ClomCode/LoL-Analysis/README.md

 # LoL-Analysis
-My Dissertation on League of Legends Prediction Analysis
+My Dissertation on League of Legends Prediction Analysis using Python and compiled using LaTeX.